MikePacey/Lancaster-HEC/docs/software/cst.rst

 A sample GPU job script for CST
 -------------------------------

-For GPU runs, the both the job script and the application needs to specify the number of CPUs and GPus requested.
+For GPU runs, both the job script and the application call need to specify the number of CPUs and GPus requested.
 The following example requests 5 cores and a single GPU: